superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 | Kovan | https://thegraph.com/explorer/subgraph/superfluid-finance/protocol-dev-kovan |
 | Rinkeby | https://thegraph.com/explorer/subgraph/superfluid-finance/protocol-dev-rinkeby |

-*Note: Dev endpoints are a work in progress, and the official Superfluid docs will not reflect new features included here that have not been released to v1
+*Note: Development endpoints will include features that are still in progress.
+Documentation will not reflect new features yet to be released in V1

 # 🤓 Local development